stevejarvis/stevejarvis.github.io/_posts/2016-09-03-transparent-redirect-sdn.md

 ![fl_ping](../images/sdn-bbag/fl_ping.png)

-Nice!
-The requests never went to h2, they were redirected to h3.
+Nice, the requests never went to h2, they were redirected to h3.
 Notice also though that the responses back to h1 _say_ they come from h3... not very stealthy.
 So let's insert the reverse link flow and fix that.